LordUbuntu/hello3000/README.md

 ## Contributing

 If there is a language you would like to see represented that isn't currently present, consider contributing to this project by submitting a PR (Pull Request) with your language.

 To do that, create a PR with the title "Hello [your language]" as a single file named "hello.[your language file extension]", and that will be it!
 An example would be me submitting a PR titled "Hello Python" with the file "hello.py".
 If enough people contribute frequently enough, I will automate this process.
 I doubt that will happen though >_>

+This is subject to the following limitations:
+- contribution must be in a novel language (a language that is not already in the repository)
+- contribution must follow the same formula/structure (read input, store in name, print "Hello [name]")

 ## Languages